IgorSondors/text_detector/README.md

 ### OCR-for-Russian-documents
 #OCR application for recognition the Russian language text in documents

+#Dataset can be found at my Google Drive

 #Some dependencies and trot-helper

 conda install -c anaconda tensorflow-gpu=1.14